 Students today live in an interconnected world.
 Social media, online communities and virtual interactions permeate every aspect of modern life.
 Membership in this digital world requires an understanding of a new form of citizenship, and with that comes the importance of teaching digital citizenship for students.
 “Digital citizenship,” or the habits and techniques we use to participate in these online communities, must be explored and taught as part of any K-12 curriculum.

-Share these strategies and tips with your students.
+Share these strategies and tips to help students bring digital citizenship into their personal life.
 More knowledge and better tools make for the very best digital citizens!

 Everyone leaves a “digital footprint,” or a set of information about themselves that exists because of their online activity.
 For many people, their intentional digital footprint is largely innocuous: a social media profile or a personal blog.